LouieChen24/Wine-Extraction-/README.md

   </code>
 </pre>

+Unzip the file and open up the terminal and go to the directory.

-Second, run the bash script (which runs all images with the extension .jpg)
+Add image files and run the bash script (which runs all images with the extension .jpg)

 <pre>